 The Corporation, through its wholly-owned subsidiary, Cantana Energy S.A. (acting through its branch Cantana Energy Sucursal Colombia), holds a 100% working interest in the VMM 49 E&P Contract, which was awarded to the Corporation in a bid round (Proceso Permanente de Asignación de Areas Ciclo 2) administered by the ANH in 2019.
 The VMM 49 E&P Contract is located in the Middle Magdalena Valley Basin covering a total area of 148,244 acres.

-The contract is currently in its preliminary phase which is scheduled to end on February 19, 2023.
-However, the Corporation has requested a six months extension from the ANH to the preliminary phase so the preliminary phase will now end on August 19, 2023.
-The Corporation has committed to an exploratory work program, which includes the acquisition of 200 km2 of 3D seismic and the drilling of three A3 exploration wells over a three-year phase (Phase 1).
-The Corporation has validated two of the three commitment wells with the drilling of Cornamusa-1 (within the VIM 21 block) and Claxon-1 (within the VIM 5 block), and 107 km2 of 3D seismic with the drilling of saxofón-1 (within VIM 5 block).
-Once phase 1 is complete, the Corporation has the option to extend the exploratory work program by an additional three years (Phase 2) on the VMM 49 E&P Contract.
+The contract is currently in its preliminary phase which is scheduled to end on August 19, 2024.
+The Corporation has committed to an exploratory work program, which includes the acquisition of 200 km2 of 3D seismic and the drilling of three A3 exploration wells over a three-year phase (phase 1).
+The Corporation has validated two of the three commitment wells with the drilling of Cornamusa-1 (within the VIM 21 block) and Claxon-1 (within the VIM 5 block), and 107 km2 of 3D seismic with the drilling of Saxofón-1 (within VIM 5 block).
+Once phase 1 is complete, the Corporation has the option to extend the exploratory work program by an additional three years and enter phase 2 on the VMM 49 E&P Contract.

 The Corporation, through its wholly-owned subsidiary, CNE Oil & Gas S.A.S., holds a 100% working interest in the VMM 53 E&P Contract, which was awarded to the Corporation in a bid round (Proceso Permanente de Asignación de Areas Ciclo 4) administered by the ANH in 2021.
 The VMM 53 E&P Contract is located in the Middle Magdalena Valley Basin covering a total area of 128,592 acres.

-The VMM 53 E&P Contract is currently in Phase 1 of the exploration period which ends on July 29, 2025.
+The VMM 53 E&P Contract is currently in phase 1 of the exploration period which ends on July 29, 2025.
 This contract has two exploratory phases of 36 months each without minimum commitments.
-There is established an Economic Value of Exclusivity (VEE - Valor Económico de Exclusividad) corresponding to an exploratory well, guaranteed through a letter of credit for an amount of \$5,197,568, which shall be cancelled as soon as an A3 or A2 well is drilled by the Corporation.
+There is an established Economic Value of Exclusivity (VEE - Valor Económico de Exclusividad) corresponding to an exploratory well, guaranteed through a letter of credit for the amount of \$5,197,568, which shall be cancelled as soon as an A3 or A2 well is drilled by the Corporation.